All about Kanban

 You just need one single task (e.g. writing blog article) that you move from one column to the next depending on the process step.

-In addition, you can group your Kanban board by different criteria to see your project from different perspectives:
+In addition, you can group your Kanban board by different criteria to see your project or opportunity from different perspectives: